-Frontiers in Neurology is a leading journal in its field, publishing rigorously peer-reviewed articles across a wide spectrum of basic, translational, and clinical research intended to help improve patient care.
+Frontiers in Neurology is a leading journal in its field, publishing rigorously peer-reviewed articles across a wide spectrum of basic, translational and clinical research intended to help improve patient care.

-Dr. Golbe said, “As rare and complex diseases with no cures as yet, PSP and CBD have become ‘orphaned’ in the minds of many clinicians.
+Dr. Golbe said, “As rare and complex diseases with no cures or disease-modifying treatments as present, PSP and CBD have become ‘orphaned’ in the minds of many clinicians.
 This paper details the symptomatic management of these diseases and should help physicians and other clinicians become more familiar with these conditions and deliver the best possible care to patients.”

-The guide can be found at https://www.frontiersin.org/articles/10.3389/fneur.2021.694872/full
+The open access publication can be found at https://www.frontiersin.org/articles/10.3389/fneur.2021.694872/full